Managing Tagged Values

 To create a new tagged value, you first have to switch to the correct overview.
-Please click on ToolBox in the Navigation bar.
-Then select Tagged Values as shown below.
+Please click on ToolBox in the Navigation bar and then select Tagged Values as shown below.

-All defined except the current Default VALUE can also be deleted again.
+All values except the current default and the undefined can be deleted.
 To delete a value, click on the X in the Actions column of the table.
 It is also possible to set a different Default Value for the tagged value.
 To change the Default Value, click on the Checkbox in the Default column of the table.